 - Verify the authenticity of signed documents

 You can read more about Estonian government and infrastructure powered services & benefits here.

 As more people have come to realize the value in e-Residency, the program has continued to grow.

-As of March 16st, 2016, over 9,500 people from 128 countries have applied for e-Residency -- and 9,000 of them have already received their Digi-ID.
-A whopping 400 of them have established a new company in Estonia, and there are more than 830 Estonian companies in total that have at least one e-Resident owner or board member.
+As of June 16th, 2017, over 20,200 people from 140 countries have applied for e-Residency -- and 19,254 of them have already received their e-Residency digital ID card.
+A whopping 1675 of them have established a new company in Estonia, and there are more than 3256 Estonian companies in total that have at least one e-Resident owner or board member.

 (Source: e-Residency dashboard)